AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 If you research this online you find these material constants defined as either `thermal resistivity` or `thermal conductivity`.
 They are the basically expressing the same thing, but you divide by one and multiply by the other.

-For thermal conductivity we have this formula:
+For thermal conduction we have this formula using conductivity:
 <div>
 $$
 \dfrac{Q}{t} = \dfrac{(k * A * {\Delta}T)}{d}